1. Rental Market Price

 This is the fastest and arguably the easiest way.
 Surveying is free of charge and market prices will be based on their experience and database.

-There are several websites that provides a platform for people to sell/rent their house.
+There are several websites that provide a platform for people to sell/rent their house.
 You can get a gauge on how much your rental could fetch from similar properties displayed by other owners/agents.

 Things that provide added value includes: